J0K3R-Joel/BotBall_Library/doc/Programmers_Notice.md

 Try to use one of these ways when you want to use threading and there is a chance of leaving the thread early / too early:

+static waiting time:

 ![](./img/avoid_wrong_usage_motor7.png)

+dynamic waiting time:

 ![](./img/avoid_wrong_usage_motor6.png)

+Notice that in both functions is the `.join()` function.
+This makes it so it waits until the function is finished.
+When you are just driving forward for a static amount of time, then there is no need to `.join()` since the program will remember how long you told it to drive.
+As said, this only works when using function like `drive_straight()` or `turn_degrees()` (file: driveR.py), since they need a static amount of time to drive.
+When not using the `.join()` function it will immediately leave the function and get to the next function outside of the thread (more on that in https://www.tutorialspoint.com/python/python_joining_threads.htm).

 ##### Why this works